ecdevv/CritiCore/README.md

 - User-friendly dynamic searches (only works for Steam searchs due to limited OpenCritic API calls)
 - Responsive design for optimal viewing on various devices
 - Dynamically generated blur data to improve perceived performance by displaying low-resolution placeholders for images while high-resolution images load, enhancing the user experience with faster visual feedback
-- All data is cached using upstash/redit, with blur data and Steam's applist cached in-memory with automated cleanup and pages/api calls cached using next revalidation
+- All data is cached using Upstash/Redis, while pages are caching using next revalidation
-- OpenCritic official API calls are using cache: 'force-cache' due to limited API calls, so not sure when the cache truly expires
 - Implemented metadata and sitemap to improve SEO by providing crucial information about the website to search engines, such as the title, description, opengraph, and keywords.
 This allows search engines to better understand the content of the website and rank it more appropriately in search results

 ## Installation